oVirt/ovirt-site/source/uncategorized/memory-faq.html.md

 ## How does "Cluster / Memory Optimization" work?

-When you set your cluster to Memory Optimization, you are setting max_vds_memory_over_commit (see #1) to 150 (server load) or 200 (desktop load).This setting allows oVirt to create VMs as if it had 50% (server load) or (100%) more physical memory than it really has.
+When you set your cluster to Memory Optimization, you are setting max_vds_memory_over_commit (see #1) to 150 (server load) or 200 (desktop load).This setting allows oVirt to create VMs as if had 50% (server load) or (100%) more physical memory than really has.

 ## What does "Shared Memory" stand for?